Ted Bundy's Florida Locations

-On New Year's Eve in 1977, Ted Bundy escaped from his jail cell in Colorado and fled eastward towards Florida.
+On New Year's Eve 1977, Ted Bundy escaped from his jail cell in Colorado and fled east across the United States.

-After deciding to settle in Tallahassee, he rented a small apartment in a rooming house called "the Oak."
+After settling in Tallahassee, Florida, he rented an apartment in a rooming house called the Oak.

 Bundy's rooming house in Tallahassee